 I dream about shooting incredible videos and pictures of nature and cities with a professional quadcopter like the DJI Phantom 3 but I am conscious that I need to practice a lot in order to realize my dream without throwing a lot of money on the window (and, I’m sure, unleash my wife’s “mouth” over my head).
 I feel that the practice with this Syma X8W quad will bring me closer to my goal.

-The Syma X8 family has 3 models, the X8C that comes with a 2MP camera, the X8W that has a 2MP Wi-Fi FPV camera and the latest X8G that steps to a next level with the 8MP GoPro alike camera.
+The Syma X8 family has 3 models, the X8C that comes with a 2MP camera, the X8W that has a 2MP Wi-Fi FPV camera, and the latest X8G that steps to the next level with the 8MP GoPro alike camera.

-This Syma model was announced few months ago and I already wrote an article about it.
-Because I don’t want to repeat my self I will skip over the X8W specs and features and I will jump directly in to my review.
+This Syma model was announced a few months ago and I already wrote an article about it.
+Because I don’t want to repeat my self I will skip over the X8W specs and features and I will jump directly into my review.